Jadan1213/paper_on_android/README.md

 If you get an warning that a package repository isn't selected, you can ignore it.
 Termux will parse the mirror list and perform the updates anyways.

-### Step three: Install a linux distrobution and fall down the rabbit hole that is superior operating systems.
+### Step three: Install a linux distribution and fall down the rabbit hole that is superior operating systems.